ÍCARO - THE LAST FLIGHT

 The work was successfully premiered at the ALMA NEGRA Iberian Butoh Festival in Barcelona 2018, highlighting the artist's bodywork, precision and viscerality.

 Photography - justinpbrown71

 Original Idea: ORLAND VERDÚ

 Direction/Dance: ORLAND VERDÚ

 If Butoh is a dance destined for darkness, ICARUS' work proves to seek a cultural reappropriation of Butoh dance seen from the point of view and the spiritual ascension of the West, apart from the classical myth which still lives in the universal artistic memory.

-ICARUS tells us of the price to pay to go beyond the limits and escape from the established system (labyrinth of the Minotaur) to go in search of success (the sun as a symbol of freedom).
-It is a reflection on the models of thought and social success (cages) that a society that grows in a computer and digital age where the virtual becomes real, and where the chains or labyrinths are the own images or PERFORMANCES of the system, such as facebook or instagram.
+ICARUS tells us of the price to pay for wanting to go beyond limits and escape from the established system (Labyrinth of the Minotaur) to go in search of success (the sun as a symbol of freedom).
+It is a reflection on the models of thought and social success (cages) imposed on us by a society that grows in a computer and digital age where the virtual becomes real, and where the chains or labyrinths are the images or representations of the system, such like facebook or instagram.

 The current labyrinth manufactures obedient birds in virtual cages, unconscious automata wrapped in mediocrity and boredom; they seek the success that will enslave them and accentuate that desire until causing the collapse of the individual.
 Paradoxically, in that pain of success, there is also the possible awakening during the fall.
 Each civilization will have to face its own Minotaur.